dymmond/lilya/docs/en/docs/templates.md

 ```python
 {!> ../../../docs_src/templates/template.py !}
 ```

 ### Templates response parameters

 The get_template_response function expects the following arguments:

-- `request`: (required): The HTTP request object.
+- `request` (required): The HTTP request object.
-- `name`: (required): The name of the template to render.
+- `name` (required): The name of the template to render.
+- `context` (optional): A dictionary allowing you to include dynamic data in the template rendering process.

-Any additional arguments or keyword arguments provided will be passed directly to the template as context.
+Any additional arguments or keyword arguments provided will be passed directly to `TemplateResponse`.

-This allows you to include dynamic data in the template rendering process.
+### Optional Arguments

+- `status_code` (int, optional): The status code of the response.
+Defaults to 200.
+- `background` (BackgroundTask, optional): An instance of BackgroundTask.
+Defaults to None.
+- `headers` (dict[str, Any], optional): A dictionary of response headers.
+Defaults to None.
+- `media_type` (str, optional): The media type of the response.
+Defaults to "text/html".

 You can pass these arguments either as keyword arguments or positional arguments, depending on your preference.

 !!! warning